Who we are and how we got here.

 Sabrina is currently a Digital Marketing Senior Manager at L'Oreal in El Segundo, CA. She graduated from UCLA with a B.A. in Psychology.
 Prior to L'Oreal, Sabrina worked for Hitachi Consulting and Slalom as a Management Consultant.

 LIDA AZIM, MARKETING CHAIR: COMMUNICATIONS

-Born and raised in the Bay Area, Lida has always looked to give back.
+Born and raised in the California Bay Area, Lida has always looked to give back.
+AAC became the outlet to do just that.
 As an AAC participant the last few years, Lida focused her energy towards empowering her community.
-She and six other AAC alumni created the Afghan Diaspora for Equality and Progress, a non profit focused on raising awareness of social injustice and organizing change-makers in our community.
+She was part of the Civic Engagement Task Force with six other AAC alum.
+The Task Force eventually ended but the work continued with the formation of the Afghan Diaspora for Equality and Progress, a non profit focused on raising awareness of social injustice and organizing change-makers in our community.
 Continuing in her efforts to be an active and involved member of the community, Lida joined the AAC Organizing Committee.
 She’s excited to give back to the same organization that gave her this community she loves so dearly.

 OMAR AZIZ, PROGRAMMING CHAIR: BREAKOUTS

 Omar Aziz is a proud Fremonti who grew up with Afghan soccer, Lake Elizabeth picnics, and the beautiful chaos of Afghan Sunday school.
 Hip-hop music and culture educated him to think critically about society, and he hopes to use the knowledge and skills gained from the experiences of other minority communities to further the agency of Afghan-Americans.
 Omar is a graduate of UC Santa Cruz, former high school teacher, and higher education administrator.